sionleroux/icfbudapest.org/index.md

 {{ site.description }}

-**Come join us for our main meeting which takes place on weekly basis, please subscribe to our newsletter (above) for up-to-date info.**
+**Come join us for our main meeting which takes place semi-regularly, please subscribe to our newsletter (above) for up-to-date info.**

 ![]({{ site.url }}/assets/ICFB2024.webp)